Understand the Lingo

 Many colleges and schools require students to have completed a certain number of foreign language units or to have reached a certain level.
 Visit our College and School Admissions Requirements website to learn about the foreign language requirements at Cornell.

 This report is typically sent after a student has applied for Regular Decision after January 2, once the information becomes available.
 We understand that some students attending schools on a trimester system may not have new grade information at this time, and it is not a requirement.

 This is a form that your counselor will submit on your behalf.
 It helps those who review your application to learn about your school, your community, and the academic and extracurricular opportunities available to you and your classmates.

 This term often refers to the SAT and ACT exams.
-It's important to note that Cornell will not require the SAT or ACT for 2023 or 2024 applicants.
 See our standardized testing policy website to learn more.

 The term “units” in high school typically refers to a completed class taken over the course of a semester or a year.

 A university is typically made up of numerous colleges and schools and offers both undergraduate and graduate degree programs.
 Cornell University fits this description.
 As you think about continuing your education after high school, you may also be considering colleges, which are generally smaller institutions focused on undergraduate education.